thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 1. The receiver account and the sender account being evaluated pass all the tags it has registered to their addresses in the application manager to the protocol.
 2. The processor receives these tags along with the ID of the minumum-maximum-account-balance rule set in the token handler.
 3. The processor tries to retrieve the sub-rule associated with each tag.
 4. The processor evaluates if the final balance of the sender account would be less than the`minimum` in the case of the transaction succeeding.
-If yes, then the transaction will revert.
+If yes, the transaction reverts.
 5. The processor evaluates if the final balance of the receiver account would be greater than the `maximum` in the case of the transaction succeeding.
-If yes, then the transaction will revert.
+If yes, the transaction reverts.
 6. Step 4 and 5 are repeated for each of the account's tags.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkMinMaxAccountBalancePasses*

 ## Evaluation Exceptions
-- This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
+- For tokens, this rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
 This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
-- In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.
+- In the case of ERC20s and AMMs, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message